 This description of the problem is for the purpose of demonstration.
 An example implementation is also provided.
-The first property of our service - and also the down-stream service - is idempotency1.
+The first property of our service - and also the downstream service - is idempotency (Why?).

 If the incoming message is a new one, the service will proceed to the next step.